 Cucumis sativus (45 days) F-1 hybrid.
 With tasty Ministro discontinued by its supplier, we were on the hunt for a new reliable early slicer.
 Lagos shows diverse use in high tunnel, greenhouse and open field.
-Its rapid growth begets early harvest, before Ministro, and in sync with market grower fave Corinto.
+Its rapid growth begets early harvests, in sync with market grower fave Corinto.
 Lagos’ high yield of almost entirely dark green, 8–9" long slender fruits continues long after others peter out.
 Topping Ministro’s total yield and with a more tender skin, Lagos is crisp, sweet and flavorful.
-Parthenocarpic Lagos also has a leg up on Ministro for hoophouse trellising, as well as steady fruit set in the field on rainy and cold days when bees are less active.
+Parthenocarpic Lagos also has a leg up for hoophouse trellising, as well as steady fruit set in the field on rainy and cold days when bees are less active.
 High resistance to CMV, CVYV, Scab, TLS, PM. ④

 Log in to start or resume an order